eat1000/heter/README.md

 # heter
-"heter" is a program for conducting genome-wide variance quantitative trait locus (vQTL) analysis of quantitative traits with genotype data in bgen format.
+"heter" is a program for conducting genome-wide variance quantitative trait locus (vQTL) analysis with genotype data in bgen format.
 It comes with the analyses based on linear mixed model, variance component model, regression, chi-square resression as well as the Leven's (Brown-Forsythe) test.

 ## Author
 Gang Shi (gshi@xidian.edu.cn)